tahoe-lafs/tahoe-lafs/docs/windows.rst

 ------------

-Tahoe-LAFS depends upon several packages that use compiled C code, such as zfec, pycryptopp, and others.
+Tahoe-LAFS depends upon several packages that use compiled C code, such as zfec, and others.
 This code must be built separately for each platform (Windows, OS-X, and different flavors of Linux).

 Pre-compiled "wheels" of all Tahoe's dependencies are hosted on the